 5. Complete our filter

-In the fifth and final step of the filter creation wizard, we can view the data the filter can output, as well as give our filter a name.
+In the fifth and final step of the filter creation wizard, we get a preview of the data the filter will output, as well as give our filter a name.

 We’ll name the example filter “BATCURRENT for buses”.